⏲ The Time it takes

 But this also might be the fortunate thing: Things take time...Time we can use wisely:

-• A lot of changes in the last 30 years came with unwanted side effects that had not been thought through.
+• A lot of the changes of the last 30 years have come with unwanted side effects - driven by things that had not been thought through.

 • As the world speeds up, and the stakes get higher, a more thoughtful kind of innovation is required.